 With their varying shapes and lovely hues of orange, pumpkins have always been the biggest symbol of fall.
-There are so many cool decorating pumpkin ideas without carving to spruce up your home and yard; everything from painting to accessorizing.
-Here are 8 easy pumpkin ideas without carving for this fall season:
+Jack-o-lanterns are a popular tradition, but it’s not only messy, but sometimes not very kid friendly.
+My kids like to dig the guts out, but the actual carving is always left up to the adults.
+If you want to try something a little different, there are so many cool pumpkin ideas without carving to spruce up your home and yard; everything from painting to accessorizing.
+Here are 8 easy no-carve pumpkin ideas for this fall season.

 Probably the easiest and most dramatic of all pumpkin decorating ideas – Paint!
 Acrylic paints work best, especially if you apply a sealer or varnish first to help the paint stick, but if you have other paint that needs to be put to good use, test it out on the bottom of your pumpkin first.
 It may work just fine for indoor use, although beware that only acrylic paint will stick if wet or weathered.
 Acrylic spray paints work great when using stencils or less intricate designs, such as the candy corn pumpkin shown below.
 Break out that paint brush and get creative!
 This one is a fun pumpkin decorating idea for kids.

 This is Fall’s alternative to the snowman, only it will last much longer!
 Oblong shaped pumpkins with a relatively flat surface on the top and bottom are the key to a successful pumpkin man.
 Simply stack them and decorate!
 You could even create an entire family of pumpkin scare crows.
 Use things from nature, such as sticks, twigs, leaves, acorns, and berries for adornment.
 Toothpicks come in quite handy to keep the pumpkins and embellishments attached.